 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 When bringing a wrongful death claim in Arizona, you will be confronted with many questions, not the least of which is how your personal financial portfolio will be affected.
 You may ask questions like, “How does a wrongful death settlement work?”, “What damages are awarded in a wrongful death suit?”, and “Are income taxes paid on wrongful death settlements?”.

 This guide will help you navigate the intricacies of bringing a wrongful death claim and the tax implications associated with this legal action.

-When someone dies and it’s found that their death could have been prevented by a person or organization with responsibility for their care, this is a wrongful death.
+When someone dies, and it’s found that their death could have been prevented by a person or organization responsible for their care, this is a wrongful death.

 This means the damages are often substantial and limited by the maximum allowances of the insurance policy itself.